System-Verification-Lab/Quokka-Sharp/README.md

 ## Modifications

+### code structure:
+The Quokka sharp repository has two main directories.
+The first directory is named quokka_sharp, and has the source code for the Quokka library.
+The second directory is named experiments, has examples on how to use the tool and benchmarks to test it.

+In the directory qukkora_sharp/quokka_sharp the main functionalities are implemented each in its own file and they use the core libraries defined within the quokka_sharp/quokka_sharp encoding.

 ### extension of the encodings:
 The encoding supports a universal gate set: CNOT, CZ, H, S, T, RX, RZ.
 To add direct encoding of other gates, add new encoding in Quokka-Sharp/quokka_sharp/quokka_sharp/encoding/pauli2cnf_py_codegen.py or Quokka-Sharp/quokka_sharp/quokka_sharp/encoding/comput2cnf_py_codegen.py, depending on the basis.